WinterTrain/WinterTrain/README.md

 The *winterTrain* is realized using [Arduino](http://arduino.cc), [JeeNode](http://jeelabs.org) and [Raspberry PI](https://www.raspberrypi.org).

-Documentation including HW diagrams and photos can be found at the [WinterTrain wiki](http://w57.dk/doku.php?id=it:wintertrainv3:start)
+Documentation including HW diagrams and photos can be found at the WinterTrain wiki (currently off-line, sorry)